Tailed Radio Galaxies from the TIFR GMRT Sky Survey: Identication of tailed-radio galaxies

-The tailed sources are found from the manual inspection of a large number of high-resolution images generated by the TIFR GMRT Sky Survey Alternative Data Release 1 (TGSS ADR1; \citet{Int17}).
+The tailed sources are found from the manual inspection of a large number of high-resolution images generated by the TIFR GMRT Sky Survey Alternative Data Release 1 (TGSS ADR 1; \citet{Int17}).
 The continuum survey at 150 MHz using the Giant Metrewave Radio Telescope (GMRT; \citet{Swa91}) covers a declination range from $-55$ to +$90$ degrees.
-The purpose of the survey was to provide a high resolution and high sensitivity map of the 150 MHz sky.
+The purpose of the survey was to provide a high-resolution and high sensitivity map of the 150 MHz sky.
+The median noise of the survey is 3.5 mJy beam$^{-1}$ and the resolution is $25\arcsec \times 25\arcsec$ north of 19$\degr$ DEC and $25\arcsec \times 25\arcsec / \cos(\textrm{DEC}-19\degr)$ south of 19$\degr$.
+In total, over 2000 hours of observation time were used over about 200 observing sessions.
 Earlier, four tailed galaxies were serendipitously discovered with GMRT at 610 and 327 MHz \citep{Gia09}.
-Detection of a WAT (J0037+18) with interacting host galaxy as optical counterpart \citep{Pat19} is reported in same frequency bands using GMRT.
+Detection of a WAT (J0037+18) with an interacting host galaxy as optical counterpart \citep{Pat19} is reported in the same frequency bands using GMRT.